3 Key Features of technology in terms of long-term business

 2. You’re signing up for a strategy rather than a piece of software.

 When companies embark on a digital transformation journey, they frequently focus on point solutions rather than platforms or strategies.
 A device is a point solution; a platform, on the other hand, can add on additional components as needed.
-Many organisations, in my experience, falter in this area.
+Many organization’s, in my experience, falter in this area.

 FaceTime on an iPad is merely a stopgap measure.
 A virtual-care strategy and a care delivery platform that addresses the entire healthcare continuum are what hospitals need.
 When you need a comprehensive, integrated security system, installing iPads is like installing a Ring doorbell.